cdsittampalam/documentation/docs/Security & Cryptography.md

 This page describes:

-*   data center security
+*   data centre security
 *   MPC protocol
 *   BLS signature scheme

-Data Center Security
+Data Centre Security
 --------------------

-The physical Qredo network is distributed where devices are stored in six Tier-4 data centers.
-The data centers are based in global financial capitals of Hong Kong, Tokyo, Singapore, London, Chicago, and New York.
-Tier-4 data centers deliver redundancy for all computing equipment to ensure maximum security.
+The physical Qredo network is distributed where devices are stored in six Tier-4 data centres.
+The data centres are based in global financial capitals of Hong Kong, Tokyo, Singapore, London, Chicago, and New York.
+Tier-4 data centres deliver redundancy for all computing equipment to ensure maximum security.

-### Data Center Components
+### Data Centre Components

-Each data center contains dedicated computing equipment to support the MPC, Qredo blockchain, and watcher components.
+Each data centre contains dedicated computing equipment to support the MPC, Qredo blockchain, and watcher components.
 This includes:

 *   Qredo appliances that house Rasberry Pi units for the MPC nodes and the MPC validator.
 Each MPC node can be a client or server node.
 *   a PC that holds the watcher and Blockchain validator services.

 Whenever transactions are written to the Qredo blockchain, the transactions are backed up on another device.
-Similarly, encrypted MPC keys are copied to each of the server and clients across multiple data centers.
+Similarly, encrypted MPC keys are copied to each of the server and clients across multiple data centres.

-Communication takes place between data centers over routers.
+Communication takes place between data centres over routers.
 Between the Rasberry Pi units on the device, communication takes place over SSH.

 ### Hardware Security Module